DrMayhem/DrMayhem/README.md

 # 💫 About Me:
-🔭 I’m currently working on Netra - IoT based project<br><br>🌱 I’m currently learning OpenCV, Raspberry Pi<br><br>👯 I’m looking to collaborate on Arduino and OpenCV projects<br><br>⚡ Fun fact: I do voice impressions for fun
+🔭 I’m currently working on Real-time speech translation on call<br><br>🌱 I’m currently learning OpenCV, NlP and keen on cybersecurity<br><br>👯 I’m looking to collaborate on Arduino, OpenCV and NLP projects<br><br>⚡ Fun fact: I do voice impressions for fun

 ## 🌐 Socials: